-- 1. GFs work under the supervision of Coordinators, or someone else as designated by the Head of the department, who will provide direction, mentorship, and support to GFs.
-Duties may include: - a. attendance at such orientation, planning, and coordinating meetings as assigned; - b. consultation or coaching with students, in-person, online, or by email, regarding academic writing, English as an Additional Language (EAL) support, and/or learning and study strategies; - c. developing learning plans for students, including consultation and reviewing documentation; - d. connecting students with available University resources to support their academic success; - e. advance review of student academic writing and preparation for consultation or coaching; - f. facilitating workshops or their equivalent, including preparation for the workshop; - g. electronic communication including, but not limited to, with: students; Coordinators; and other staff in the department;
+- 1. GFs work under the supervision of Coordinators in the SLC and supervisor in the MMC, or someone else as designated by the Head of the department, who will provide direction, mentorship, and support to GFs.
+For all GFs, duties may include: - a. attendance at such orientation, planning, and coordinating meetings as assigned; - b. facilitating workshops or their equivalent, including preparation for the workshop; - c. electronic communication including, but not limited to, with: students; Coordinators/supervisors; and other staff in the department; - d. special projects, as assigned and under the supervision of a Coordinator/supervisor, including but not limited to: researching and compiling handouts; updating or developing material for a workshop or equivalent; or developing other resources; and - e. such other related duties that may be assigned. - 2.
+Duties for Graduate Facilitators in the SLC may also include: - a. consultation or coaching with students, in-person, online, or by email, regarding academic writing, English as an Additional Language (EAL) support, and/or learning and study strategies; - b. developing learning plans for students, including consultation and reviewing documentation; - c. connecting students with available University resources to support their academic success; - d. advance review of student academic writing and preparation for consultation or coaching; and - e. provision of feedback on student academic writing. - 3.
+Duties for Graduate Facilitators in the Media and Maker Commons may also include: - a. facilitating patron use of MMC facilities; and - b. developing instructional materials to support patron use of MMC facilities, as assigned and under the supervision of the supervisor of the MMC. - 4.
+Duties for all GFs shall not include: - a. scheduling or coordination of workshops, presentations or their equivalent; - b. responding directly to issues and concerns with service delivery; - c. answering questions about specific course content; - d. assessing student work, learning ability, or academic performance.